 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the revenue recognition process, including controls over the determination of estimated costs to complete for long-term contracts.
-These procedures also included, among others, testing management's process for determining the estimated costs to complete for a selection of long-term contracts by (i) obtaining executed purchase orders and agreements; (ii) evaluating the appropriateness of the method to measure progress towards completion; (iii) testing the completeness and accuracy of the underlying data used by management; and (iv) evaluating the reasonableness of significant assumptions related to the estimated costs to complete long-term contracts. by (i) performing procedures to assess the reasonableness of estimated costs to complete, so is on the estimate costs to complete long-term contracts.
-These proceedures is a difficult assumptions involved assessing management's ability to reasonably estimate costs to complete long-term contracts, as applicable, by (i) performing procedures to assess the reasonableness of estimated costs to complete; (ii) testing management's process to evaluate the timely identification of circumstances which may warrant a modification to a previous cost estimate; (iii) testing management's process to evaluate contract contingencies relative to the contractual terms and actual progress of contracts; and (iv) performing procedures to assess the reasonableness of changes in life of project margin.
+These procedures also included, among others, testing management's process for determining the estimated costs to complete for a selection of long-term contracts by (i) obtaining executed purchase orders and agreements; (ii) evaluating the appropriateness of the method to measure progress towards completion; (iii) testing the completeness and accuracy of the underlying data used by management; and (iv) evaluating the reasonableness of significant assumptions related to the estimated costs to complete.
+Evaluating the reasonableness of significant assumptions involved assessing management's ability to reasonableness of estimated costs to complete; (ii) testing management's procedures to assess the reasonableness of estimated costs to complete; (ii) testing management's process to evaluate the timely identification of circumstances which may warrant a modification to a previous cost estimate; (iii) testing management's process to evaluate contract contingencies relative to the contractual terms and actual progress of contracts; and (iv) performing procedures to assess the reasonableness of changes in life of project margin.